Royal Caribbean Group (NYSE:RCL) Price Target Raised to $68.00

-Royal Caribbean Group (NYSE:RCL) had its price target lifted by investment analysts at Truist from $48.00 to $68.00 in a report released on Monday, The Fly reports.
-Truist’s target price points to a potential downside of 26.91% from the stock’s current price.
+Royal Caribbean Group (NYSE:RCL) had its price target increased by equities research analysts at Truist Securities from $48.00 to $68.00 in a note issued to investors on Monday, Stock Target Advisor reports.
+Truist Securities’ price objective would indicate a potential downside of 27.90% from the stock’s previous close.

-A number of other equities research analysts have also issued reports on RCL.
-Deutsche Bank Aktiengesellschaft increased their price target on Royal Caribbean Group from $62.00 to $79.00 and gave the stock a “hold” rating in a research note on Tuesday, February 23rd.
-Zacks Investment Research upgraded Royal Caribbean Group from a “sell” rating to a “hold” rating and set a $70.00 price target for the company in a research note on Thursday, January 28th.
-Berenberg Bank lowered Royal Caribbean Group from a “hold” rating to a “sell” rating and set a $55.00 price objective for the company. in a research report on Friday, February 12th.
-Morgan Stanley raised their price objective on Royal Caribbean Group from $35.00 to $50.00 and gave the company an “underweight” rating in a research report on Friday, January 8th.
-Finally, Credit Suisse Group raised their price objective on Royal Caribbean Group from $76.00 to $117.00 and gave the company an “outperform” rating in a research report on Wednesday, February 24th.
-Three analysts have rated the stock with a sell rating, five have issued a hold rating and ten have assigned a buy rating to the stock.
-The company presently has an average rating of “Hold” and an average target price of $65.00.
+RCL has been the subject of several other research reports.
+Credit Suisse Group boosted their price objective on shares of Royal Caribbean Group from $76.00 to $117.00 and gave the stock an “outperform” rating in a research note on Wednesday, February 24th.
+Zacks Investment Research raised shares of Royal Caribbean Group from a “sell” rating to a “hold” rating and set a $70.00 price target on the stock in a report on Thursday, January 28th.
+Berenberg Bank downgraded shares of Royal Caribbean Group from a “hold” rating to a “sell” rating and set a $55.00 price target on the stock. in a report on Friday, February 12th.
+JPMorgan Chase & Co. increased their price target on shares of Royal Caribbean Group from $91.00 to $100.00 and gave the stock an “overweight” rating in a report on Monday, March 1st.
+Finally, Deutsche Bank Aktiengesellschaft increased their price target on shares of Royal Caribbean Group from $62.00 to $79.00 and gave the stock a “hold” rating in a report on Tuesday, February 23rd.
+Three research analysts have rated the stock with a sell rating, five have assigned a hold rating and ten have given a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and an average price target of $65.19.

 Royal Caribbean Group Company Profile